 Rapid, side-to-side eye movements (nystagmus) and other symptoms may occur in severe cases.

-Make an appointment with your health care provider or ophthalmologist if you think you (or your child) have color blindness.
+Call your health care provider or ophthalmologist if you think you (or your child) have color blindness.

 Color deficiency; Blindness - color

 Wiggs JL.
 Molecular genetics of selected ocular disorders.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 3rd ed.
-St. Louis, Mo: Mosby Elsevier; 2008:chap 1.2.
+St. Louis, MO: Mosby Elsevier; 2008:chap 1.2.

 Sieving PA, Caruso RC.
 Retinitis pigmentosa and related disorders.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 3rd ed.
-St. Louis, Mo: Mosby Elsevier; 2008:chap 6.10.
+St. Louis, MO: Mosby Elsevier; 2008:chap 6.10.

-Updated by: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; and Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, California.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, California.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.